 PUR NMN 1500E INTL, 1,500 bulk capsules, 250mg, Liposomal NAD+ Boosting Supplement

-Other than our NAD+ Supplement Booster, which uses our proprietary Liposomal Capsules, NR or nicotinamide riboside is found to work even better at creating more NAD+!
-Both UltraHealth NAD+ boosters and NR products are the highest purity in the industry.
-All our products show our current third party tests and ongoing stability studies.
+Our NMN NAD+ Supplement Booster uses our proprietary Liposomal Capsules for targeted release.
+We also offer NR or nicotinamide riboside which is found to work even better at creating more NAD+!
+Both UltraHealth NMN and NR products are the highest purity in the industry.
+Third party testing is provided for your piece of mind.
+Shelf stable.

 NAD+, or nicotinamide adenine dinucleotide, is a coenzyme found in all living cells.
 It plays a crucial role in cellular metabolism by participating in redox reactions, which involve the transfer of electrons between molecules.
 NAD+ is involved in the oxidation of nutrients such as glucose, fatty acids, and amino acids, which releases energy that can be used by the cell.
 NAD+ also acts as a co-factor for enzymes involved in DNA repair, gene expression, and cell signaling.
 NAD+ can be synthesized by the body from dietary sources of vitamin B3 (niacin) or obtained from supplements.
 In recent years, NAD+ has gained attention as a potential anti-aging molecule, with studies suggesting that its decline with age may contribute to cellular dysfunction and age-related diseases.

 UltraHealth’s NAD+ supplement is a molecule that is produced naturally in the body as a precursor to NAD+.
 However, it can also be found in small amounts in certain foods, including:

 - Broccoli: Broccoli is a great source.
 A cup of cooked broccoli contains about 1.6 mg.